recursively/recursively.github.io/source/_posts/Get-Network-Traffic-of-Mobile-APPs.md

 ![](https://media.githubusercontent.com/media/recursively/recursively.github.io/hexo/source/pics/4-10.png)

-All that network traffic can be sent directly or through a proxy like mitmproxy(https://github.com/mitmproxy/mitmproxy) listened at port 9010, if you would like to make some changes to the packet.
+All that network traffic can be sent directly or through a proxy like mitmproxy(https://github.com/mitmproxy/mitmproxy) listened at port 9010, it's necessary if you would like to make some changes to the packets.

 ![](https://media.githubusercontent.com/media/recursively/recursively.github.io/hexo/source/pics/4-11.png)